THE CASTLE

 Take two seemingly disconnected but equally pervasive visual experiences.
 The first is the persistent imagery of Hezbollah or Amal martyrs present in so many areas of Beirut and some parts of Lebanon.
 This is a highly codified visual communication with strict formal conventions: the subject is central, emphasised by the blurred and burnout background that singles out the departed in their heroic status.
 The second is the impact of car culture in Beirut, which has shaped and continues to shape its urban development.
 On top of that, the long gap in vehicle import caused by the civil war (1975-1990) means that cars acquire the status of veterans in automobile terms, stretching their use and lifespan to their limits.
 Patched up, sacrificed beyond resistance, then abandoned to their rusting destiny.

-These are the MARTYRS here.
+These are the MARTYRS here, mechanical stand-in for human suffering.

 BEIRUT BONJUREN